TankerHQ/spec/encryption_formats.md

 #### Usage

-This format was instead of v6 when the padding option was disabled.
-It is no longer used.
+This format was used instead of v6 when the padding option was disabled.
+It has been superseded by the v9 format.

 ### Encryption format v5